Padraig Harrington: 2008 winner looking forward to Open Championship at Royal Birkdale

 "I'm on the ultimate busman's holiday at this stage and I intend to embrace that."

-"I was doing some speed work, hitting an impact bag one handed," Harrington told me.
-"I'd just hit a golf ball at 177 miles per hour one handed and then hit into the bag and tweaked something in my wrist.
+"I was doing some speed work, hitting an impact bag one-handed," Harrington told me.
+"I'd just hit a golf ball at 177mph one-handed and then hit into the bag and tweaked something in my wrist.

 "I couldn't swing the golf club Monday, Tuesday or Wednesday without some pain.
 I was getting physio all day, every day, and in the evening I was going over to Phil Mickelson's hotel.